mrbinr/blog-resources/learning-docker-php-example/README.md

 DOCKER_PROJECT_PATH=
 ```

-The, you have to build the container.
+Then, you have to build the container.

 ```bash
 make up